How To Feed A Loon

 Notes

-Toasting the pecans, cooking and crumbling the bacon, and prepping the sprouts and apples call all be done up to 1 day in advance.
+Toasting the pecans, cooking and crumbling the bacon, and prepping the sprouts and apples can all be done up to 1 day in advance.
 Toss the sliced apples with a tbsp. of lemon juice to prevent them from oxidizing (turning brown).

 Frozen sprouts can be used in place of fresh, but we strongly recommend going with fresh, if possible.